Conning (company)

 Conning is a global investment management firm serving the insurance industry.
 Conning supports institutional investors, including pension plans, with investment and asset management products, risk modeling software, and industry research.
 Founded in 1912, Conning has offices in Boston, Cologne, Hartford, Hong Kong, London, New York and Tokyo.

-Company history
+History

 Conning & Company was founded in Hartford, Connecticut in 1912 by William Smith Conning.
 Conning was born in Slingerlands, New York, just outside of Albany on September 16, 1877, and moved to Hartford in 1904 to serve as office manager for investment firm Hornblower & Weeks.